jezze/berk/README.md

     $ berk config set username "testuser" "myhost"

 By default the private and public key pairs will be the id_rsa and id_rsa.pub keys located in ~/.ssh.
 If you want to use different keys you can configure those now as well.
-Also, make sure that the public key you want to use exist in the authorized_keys file for the current user on each remote.
+Berk should support most type of keys.
+Also, make sure that the public key you want to use exist in the authorized_keys file for the desired user on each remote.

     $ berk config set privatekey "<path>/id_rsa" "myhost"
     $ berk config set publickey "<path>/id_rsa.pub" "myhost"